 So please follow this in future (if you're into Facebook).

 Our RSS feed is automatic

-Andrew Kay stopped Matthew Cocke's run of three titles in a row at the Three Peaks Tournament in Grange-Over-Sands.
-Andrew beat Matthew in their fourth-round game to allow Andrew to increase his current titles to four.
-Andrew Simons also won four wins to come third, only losing to Matthew.
+Andrew Kay stopped Matthew Macfadyen's run of three titles in a row at the Coventry Tournament at the University of Warwick.
+Andrew beat Matthew in their third-round game to allow Andrew to increase his current titles to five.
+Matthew Macfadyen got the prize for second and Chu Lu, from the University club, was third.

 17th November 2011 marked a historic moment for UK Mind Sports with the first festival of all the games who are members of the International Mind Sports Association.